aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-pdf/_index.md

 Aspose.HTML Cloud v4.0 provides the simplest API to convert {{%HTML%}} documents to {{%PDF%}} format with high quality, easy and fast.
 HTML files are frequently used to create, edit, or communicate a lot of information.
 HTML to PDF conversion is often required to establish limited access to documents editing or copying, to produce official documentation, or send some information, for example, by email.

 The article explains in a set of Aspose.HTML Cloud SDKs and REST API examples how to convert HTML to PDF.
-We will consider various scenarios of HTML to PDF conversion: from storage to storage, from a local file system to the storage and from the Web to a local file system.
+We will consider various scenarios of HTML to PDF conversion: from storage to storage, local file to the local file system and from the Web to a local file system.

 ## **Examples of HTML to PDF Conversion**